joostdecock/site/nuxt/content/en/docs/patterns/theodore/index.md

 Note that you only need to do this for those edges of your lining that are not caught in a seam.
 In other words, only the bottom edge of your lining.

 > If you don't have pinking shears, you can apply another finish like a zig-zag stitch, or use a serger.
-However, pinking shears are best for this scenario because they don't add any bulk, whih is important because we want to avoind the edge of the lining making a bumb in your trousers.
+However, pinking shears are best for this scenario because they don't add any bulk, which is important because we want to avoid the edge of the lining making a bump in your trousers.

 ### Step 5: Trim pieces for front pocket slant

 ![Trim pieces for front pocket slant](/img/patterns/theodore/instructions/step05.png)

 Align your front, lining and pocket bag on top of each other.
-Front and pocket back with their good side down, linig with the good side up.
+Front and pocket back with their good side down, lining with the good side up.

 Pin them together to make sure they don't move.
 Do so away from the pocket slant to not hinder yourself later.